 • Humanities (Geography or History)

 The English Baccalaureate is not compulsory but it is the Government’s ambition to see that the majority of students study the subjects of the English Baccalaureate.
-As such we would strongly recommend that students on the Torch A and B routes select French and Geography or History.
 They will then have a choice of two other option subjects, including BTECs.
 For colleges, universities and employers, the English Baccalaureate shows that students have gained a broad academic education.

 We strongly recommend that students who are Pathway 7, 8 or 9 take the English Baccalaureate.

 GCSEs are at the core of the KS4 curriculum in England and Wales.
 GCSE Exams are now linear (examined at the end of Year 11) and there are limited coursework elements.
 They are graded on a scale of 9-1.
 What students are expected to know and what they can do is more challenging than in the past but the proportion of students achieving each grade has not changed.
 For example, roughly the same number of students who achieved a grade A*/A in the past achieve grades 7-9.
 So, whilst GCSEs might ‘feel’ more difficult, a student who would have achieved a grade ‘C’ on the old GCSEs will achieve a grade 4 (the comparative grade) on the current GCSEs.
 Achieving a grade 4 is an important benchmark for entry to level 3 college courses.
 A grade 5 is the benchmark for international comparisons.

 These are an essential part of The Radclyffe School’s curriculum.
 As part of the changes to the KS4 exam system there have been changes to the scope and range of vocational qualifications to ensure they are as challenging and rigorous as GCSEs and provide students with the skills and knowledge they need for further progression.

 We offer three types of vocational qualifications at The Radclyffe School: